AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 This behavior can be undesirable: it wastes traffic for would-be-ignored events, and several external services, which in some cases are not controlled by the end user, may not offer any filtering features, triggering superfluous actions.

 This project offers an easy-to-setup, flexible proxy that anyone can use to drop events before they are delivered to the actual external service, as if they never were triggered.
-GitHub can be configured to deliver events to this proxy, which then decides to relay the event to the external service or drop it, based on whether the event JSON body matches a regular expression.
+GitHub can be configured to deliver events to this proxy, which then decides to relay the event to the external service or drop it, based on whether the event JSON body matches a JSONPath expression.

 ## Use cases